kubeflow/community/proposals/restructure-KF-docs-proposal.md

   - Istio Usage in Kubeflow
   - Job Scheduling
   - Kubeflow On-prem in a Multi-node Kubernetes Cluster
+  - Multi-Tenancy in Kubeflow
+    - Introduction to Multi-user Isolation
+    - Design for Multi-user Isolation
+    - Getting Started with Multi-user Isolation

 - **Troubleshooting** (created with files from current section "Further Setup and Troubleshooting")
   - Frequently Asked Questions